Brightspace/d2l-license-checker/README.md

 1. Make sure `npm run license-check` is called in your CI build script or as part as your tests

-If licenses do not pass the test, you can run `npm run license-checker -- --t > .licensechecker.template.json` to generate a template file that can be copied and pasted into the config file for easy overrides.
+If licenses do not pass the test, you can run `npm run license-check -- --generate-template > .licensechecker.template.json` to generate a template file that can be copied and pasted into the config file for easy overrides.

 ## Configuration file

 The configuration file is a simple JSON file with the following optional entries:

 * `"manualOverrides"`: Object where each key is a package name and version (see above example), and the value is a valid SPDX ID.
 The version number can be a semver expression.
-You might want to use this to manually specify the license of a package for which the license is not specified or for which it uses the wrong license identifier.
+You can use this to manually specify the license of a package for which the license is not specified in its `package.json` file or where an invalid SPDX ID is used.
+The default config is a set of overrides for packages used by D2L.

   In addition to the [SPDX IDs](https://spdx.org/licenses/), you can use the following strings:

   - `Public-Domain`: identifier for public domain code (not supported by SPDX)
-  - `Project-Owner`: identifier indicating that you own this package and that its license can be ignored (doesn't need to be added to `acceptedlicenses`)
+  - `Project-Owner`: identifier indicating that you own this package and that its license can be ignored (doesn't need to be added to `"acceptedlicenses"`)
-  - `D2L-Open-Source-Special-Exemption (license-name)`: identifier indicating that although `license-name` is not a D2L-approved open source license, its use has been granted a special-exemption for this project.
+  - `D2L-Open-Source-Special-Exemption (license-name)`: identifier indicating that although `license-name` is not in the `"acceptedLicenses"` set, its use has been granted a special exemption for this project.

-* `"acceptedScopes"`: List of [NPM scopes](https://docs.npmjs.com/misc/scope) that should always be accepted.
+* `"acceptedScopes"`: List of [NPM scopes](https://docs.npmjs.com/misc/scope) that should always be allowed.
 This is convenient if your team uses its own scoped registry.
 Do not include the `@` or `/` characters.
 The default config is `["d2l"]`.

 * `"ignoreUnusedManualOverrides"`: Set it to true if you do not want warnings logged when you have unused manual overrides (`false` by default)